-The following section of Management's Discussion & Analysis compares the results of operations for each of the two fiscal periods ended June 30, 2012 and June 30, 2011 and should be read in conjunction with the accompanying unaudited Consolidated Financial Statements and the accompanying Notes to unaudited Consolidated Financial Statements included in Part I, Item 1 of this report.
+The following section of Management's Discussion & Analysis compares the results of operations for each of the two fiscal periods ended September 30, 2012 and September 30, 2011 and should be read in conjunction with the accompanying unaudited Consolidated Financial Statements and the accompanying Notes to unaudited Consolidated Financial Statements included in Part I, Item 1 of this report.

 The Company's results of operations are expected to reflect the seasonal nature of the natural gas business.
 Annual gas revenues are substantially realized during the heating season as a result of higher sales of natural gas due to cold weather.
 Accordingly, the results of operations are historically most favorable in the first and fourth quarters.
-Fluctuations in seasonal weather conditions between years may have a significant effect on the result of operations.
+Fluctuations in seasonal weather conditions may have a significant effect on the result of operations.
 Sales of electricity are generally less sensitive to weather than natural gas sales, but may also be affected by the weather conditions in both the winter and summer seasons.

-On May 16, 2012, the Company sold 2,760,000 shares of its common stock at a price of \$25.25 per share in a registered public offering, including 360,000 shares of common stock pursuant to the underwriters' option to purchase additional shares of common stock.
-The Company used the net proceeds of approximately \$65.6 million from this offering to make equity capital contributions to its regulated utility subsidiaries, repay short-term debt and for general corporate purposes.
+On May 16, 2012, the Company sold 2,760,000 shares of its common stock at a price of \$25.25 per share in a registered public offering.
+The Company used the net proceeds of approximately \$65.7 million from this offering to make equity capital contributions to its regulated utility subsidiaries, repay short-term debt and for general corporate purposes.
 Overall, the results of operations and Earnings reflect a higher number of average shares outstanding year over year.